noahehall/theBookOfNoah/0current/blockchain/ethereum/solidity/solidity.verbose.md

 - returns (dataType varName)
 - ecrecover: fn that accepts a msg along with the r, s and v params (ECDSA) and returns the address that was used to sign the msg
 - pure: todo

+### compiler

+- SMTChecker: provides additional safety warnings by querying an SMT solver
+  - has to be enabled when the solidity compiler is built
+  - it is activated for the Ubuntu PPA (most versions)
+  - not for docker images, wndows binaries, or statically-built linux binaries
+  - activated for solc-js via smtCallback (only via node, not the browser)
+    - requires an SMT solver to be installed locally
+  - `pragma experimental SMTChecker;`

+#### source files

+- source code files end with `.sol`
+- the file should always start with an SPDX license identifier
+  - the compiler doesnt validate the license is part of the SPDX list, but it does include the supplied stringin the bytecode metadata
+  - solidity follows the npm recommendation (see link)
+- can contain an arbitrary number of contract definitions, import, pragma, and `using for` directives and struct, enum, function, error and constant ariable definitions
+- imports: the solidity compiler extracts away filesystem details to support reproducible builds on all platforms (think windows vs linux paths)
+  - VFS: virutal filesystem: mapps import paths to import symbols
+    - you can modify the import symbols and paths via the JSON api, e.g. to modify which symbols map to which (and where) import paths

 ## algorithms & strategies